lenshuygh/AngularTheCompleteGuide2023in2023/TheCompleteGuideToAngular.md

                   searchParams = searchParams.append('print', 'pretty');
                   searchParams = searchParams.append('custom', 'key');

-            - set params to that that var in the options of the request
+            - set the params key's value to that new var in the options of the request
               - `params: searchParams`

 - **response headers**